Seoul: Education

 Compulsory education lasts from grade 1–9 (six years of elementary school and three years of middle school).
 Students spend six years in elementary school, three years in middle school, and three years in high school.
 Secondary schools generally require students to wear uniforms.
 There is an exit exam for graduating from high school and many students proceeding to the university level are required to take the College Scholastic Ability Test that is held every November.
 Although there is a test for non-high school graduates, called school qualification exam, most Koreans take the test.

 Seoul is home to various specialized schools, including three science high schools, and six foreign language High Schools.
 Seoul Metropolitan Office of Education comprises 235 College-Preparatory High Schools, 80 Vocational Schools, 377 Middle Schools, and 33 Special Education Schools as of 2009.

-Seoul is home to the majority of South Korea's most prestigious universities, including the three SKY Universities: Seoul National University, Yonsei University and Korea University.
-Seoul ranked 2nd on the QS Best Student Cities 2023.
+Seoul is home to the majority of South Korea's most prestigious universities, including the three SKY Universities: Seoul National University, Korea University, and Yonsei University.
+In the QS Best Student Cities Ranking, Seoul ranked 2nd place in 2023 and 1st place in 2025.

-And in 2025, Seoul ranked 1st on the QS Best Student Cities 2026.